usarid/robonode/README.md

-Some aspects are still a bit mysterious to me, so I'm guessing a bit in calculating how long commands should take, or simply assuming (because I've been told by someone at Robotis) that the Dynamixel ID should be 200 and that the code for executing a motion is 66.
+Some aspects are still a bit mysterious to me, so I'm guessing a bit in calculating how long commands should take, or simply assuming (because I've been told by someone at Robotis) that the Dynamixel ID should be 200 (decimal) and that the code for executing a motion is 66 (decimal).

 Rather than reading the robot's current motion file, somehow, I'm assuming it has the same motion file as the one it comes with out of the box, specifically